|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chancho en piedra is a version of the traditional Chilean salsa called pebre.
 Pebre is typically a mix of chopped onions and garlic, red chili pepper paste, green peppers, and cilantro.
 Chancho en piedra usually has tomatoes and a more sauce-like consistency, as it's traditionally prepared in a stone mortar and pestle called a chancho en piedra.
 (The word chancho means "pig" but the verb chancar means "to grind" (and apparently comes from the Quechua language).
 The mortar may have had a name based on the word chancar but over time it changed to chancho.
 Some stone mortars do have "legs" and resemble animals).

 Interestingly, chancho en piedra is also the name of a Chilean funk rock band.

-- Peel and chop the onion and add it to the bowl.
-Seed and roughly chop the chile peppers and add them to the onion/garlic mixture.
+Peel and chop the onion, and add it to the bowl.
+Seed and roughly chop the chili peppers, and add them to the onion/garlic mixture.
 Grind (or process) the mixture to a smooth paste.